strautomator/functions/README.md

 ## Deploying to production

 The recommended setup is deploying these functions privately to Google Cloud Functions, and using Google Cloud Scheduler to trigger them on the desired schedule.
+You can use the [cloudbuild.yaml](https://github.com/strautomator/functions/blob/master/cloudbuild.yaml.sample) sample file as a reference.